Smokies: Parking pass requirement, camping fee increase coming in 2023 - NewsBreak

 Smokies: Parking pass requirement, camping fee increase coming in 2023

-The “ Park it Forward ” program will include a new parking fee plus an increase in camping fees beginning next year.
+The “ Park it Forward ” program will include an new parking fees plus an increase in camping fees beginning next year.

 “Today marks a significant milestone in the history of Great Smoky Mountains National Park and I’m honored to be a part of it,” Superintendent Cassius Cash said in the news release.
 “I have been incredibly encouraged by all the support, from across the country, and especially here in East Tennessee and Western North Carolina, for the opportunity to invest in the future care of this treasured park.
 We take great pride in being the country’s most visited national park, but that distinction comes with tremendous strain on our infrastructure.
 Now we will have sustained resources to ensure this sacred place is protected for visitors to enjoy for generations to come.”